SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 However,
 the conflicting access discussed here
 *doesn't* involve concurrent or multithreaded code.
-In Swift, there are ways to modify a value that span several lines of code, which means it's possible for other code to be executed in the middle of the modification.
+It instead involves overlapping accesses which will be discussed in the section below.

 ..
 XXX Last sentence is unclear.
 Missing connective tissue?
    You can get conflicting access in mulithreaded code;